Nation Europa

 Nation Europa (also called Nation und Europa) was a far-right monthly magazine, published in Germany.
 It was founded in 1951 and was based in Coburg until its closure in 2009.
 It is also the name of the publishing house that developed the magazine, Nation Europa Verlag.

 History

-Founded by former SS commander Arthur Ehrhardt and Herbert Boehme, the publication took its title from a phrase sometimes used by Oswald Mosley to describe his Europe a Nation vision.
+Nation Europa was founded by former SA member and SS commander Arthur Ehrhardt and Herbert Boehme.
+Helmut Sündermann, a high-ranking National-Socialist propagandist, writing under the pen name “Heinrich Sanden” also helped found the magazine.
+The publication took its title from a phrase sometimes used by Oswald Mosley to describe his Europe a Nation vision.
 Adopting a European-wide vision, writers such as Gaston-Armand Amaudruz and Maurice Bardèche were closely associated with the publication.
 Initially its largest single shareholder was Swedish neo-Nazi and former Olympic athlete Carl-Ehrenfried Carlberg.
 It was edited by Ehrhardt in association with a board of five made up of Per Engdahl, Hans Oehler, Paul van Tienen, Erik Lærum and Erich Kern.